 What Is Diversification?
 Definition as Investing Strategy →Warren Buffet is probably best known for being one of the world’s most successful investors.
 See what Berkshire Hathaway are holding and learn from the legendary value investor known as the 'Oracle of Omaha'.

-Want to emulate Buffett’s investment strategy?
+How They Make Money: Why the Oracle of Omaha tends to bet on the status quo →Want to emulate Buffett’s investment strategy?
 Morningstar has compiled work on the approach he and partner Charlie Munger have pursued at Berkshire Hathaway.
 (Stock symbols BRK.A and BRK.B)

 Delve into Warren Buffett’s investment strategy →Asset allocation is where you choose to put your money.
 The three primary asset classes are stocks, bonds, and cash.
 Choose those that best match your goals, risk tolerance, and time schedule.